 Learning and living are not two separate endeavours that students engage with in isolation.
 Technologies and their uses are pervasive across all areas of our society and modern living.

 In response, we need to ensure that learning can take place in flexible, resource-rich environments where technology supports connected, real life and real-time learning and teaching.

 Students at St Francis College participate in a 1:1 Learning Technology Program in Years 7, 10 & 11.
 Each student will be issued a school-owned device for their educational use whilst enrolled at the college.

 The role of the College, student and parents in St Francis College 1:1 Learning Technology Program are outlined below, with the associated actions and responsibilities listed in the following section.

 The College provides leadership (vision, planning and management) to ensure that the 1:1 Learning Technology Program is driven by an educational imperative, focusing on successful learning outcomes and supporting the school's vision for learning.
 School leadership will work with teachers to create contemporary learning environments that allow students to learn.
 This will include engaging teachers in continuous learning to enhance their professional practice.
 As with all aspects of learning, the school values parent and community engagement and the important role this plays in achieving successful outcomes.
 The college plans for and manages the technical environment and functional aspects including security, to ensure the program's success.

 Students understand that the primary purpose of the 1:1 Learning Technology Program is to support their learning.
-Students use technology in their learning to investigate, collaborate and communicate in a safe and responsible way that reflects good digital citizenship.
+Students use technology in their learning to investigate, collaborate and communicate safely and responsibly, reflecting good digital citizenship.